The Passage (Cronin novel): Adaptation

-Fox 2000 and Ridley Scott's Scott Free Productions purchased the movie rights to this novel for $1.75 million USD in 2007, long before the book was completed.
+Fox 2000 and Ridley Scott's Scott Free Productions purchased the movie rights to this novel for US$1.75 million in 2007, long before the book was completed.
 John Logan, writer of Scott's Gladiator (2000), was to write the movie's screenplay.
 According to Justin Cronin they were first focusing on one movie, but since he already mapped out the other two books, they knew what was coming next and they planned on three movies.

 Scott Free eventually determined that the property would better serve as a television series and, in 2016, adapted the book series into a pilot for Fox.
 The pilot was written by Liz Heldens and produced by Matt Reeves.
 Jason Ensler directed the pilot; the show began shooting in metro Atlanta in the summer of 2018 and premiered in January 2019 on Fox.
-Mark-Paul Gosselaar plays Brad Wolgast, and Saniyya Sidney plays 10-year-old Amy Bellafonte.
+Mark-Paul Gosselaar plays Brad Wolgast, and Saniyya Sidney plays 10-year-old Amy Bellafonte.The Passage was cancelled after one season on May 10, 2019.